0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/configure-ide.md

 # Configure GoLand IDE

-If you intend to start Issuer Node on an IDE, you need to configure it first.
+If you intend to start the Issuer Node on an IDE, you need to configure it first.
 Here, we will illustrate how to configure **GoLand IDE**.
 Steps may vary dependong on the IDE you choose.

  **Introduction**: GoLand is a Go IDE that lets you build applications using developer tools that are combined to be viewed as a GUI(Graphical User Interface).
 GoLand lets you write Go code, compile, and debug your code, and install plugins for developing your applications.